JAPANESE ¨@

 So what is that A?

-So far, everyone except me is A. In other words, we call regular telemark
+So far, everyone except me is A. In other words, we call regular telemark A tele.

 What is the difference between A and B in simple terms?